Skip to main content.

 January 2024

-I. University Policy and Campus Responsibility
+I. University policy and campus responsibility

-The University will not tolerate discriminatory or harassing conduct that affects employment or educational condition or interferes unreasonably with an individual’s school or work performance, or that creates an intimidating, hostile, or offensive work or school environment.
-Harassment of employees or students occurring on campus or its satellite facilities, in connection with work-related travel, and/or at University-sponsored events will not be tolerated.
-Furthermore, retaliation against an individual who has cooperated with an investigation of a complaint of discrimination or harassment based on protected class status is similarly a violation of policy and will not be tolerated.
+Harassment of employees or students occurring on campus or its satellite facilities, online, or in connection with work-related travel, and/or at university-sponsored events, whether hosted on or off campus, will not be tolerated.
+Furthermore, retaliation against an individual who has reported a complaint or cooperated with an investigation of a complaint of discrimination or harassment based on protected class status is similarly a violation of policy and will not be tolerated.

-The University takes allegations of harassment and violations of equal opportunity seriously and will respond promptly to complaints.
-Where it is determined that inappropriate conduct has occurred, the University will act promptly to eliminate the offensive conduct and will impose corrective measures as necessary, including disciplinary action where appropriate, which may include termination of employment or the initiation of the student conduct process.
+The university takes allegations of harassment and violations of equal opportunity seriously and will respond promptly to complaints.
+Where it is determined that inappropriate conduct has occurred, the university will act promptly to eliminate the offensive conduct and will impose corrective measures as necessary, including disciplinary action where appropriate, which may include termination of employment or the initiation of the student conduct process.

 II.
 Definitions